nicholaschaung/markdown-cv/index.md

 Enabling data scientists/analysts by building performant data pipelines.

-Transitioning from U.S. to Singapore long-term.
+Transitioning from the U.S. to Singapore long-term.